Geeksfino/finclip-chatkit/docs/guides/objective-c-guide.md

             return;
         }

-        // Get runtime and sessionId
-        id runtime = [self.coordinator runtime];
-        NSUUID *sessionId = [record id];

-        // Send message with context using runtime
-        // Note: You'll need to call the runtime's sendMessage method
-        // which accepts a context dictionary parameter NSString *message = @"Tell me about this strategy";
+        // Send message with context using helper (consistent with Swift API) NSString *message = @"Tell me about this strategy";

-        // Use runtime's sendMessage method with context
-        // The exact method signature depends on your runtime wrapper
-        // This is a conceptual example
-        [self sendMessageWithRuntime:runtime
-                           sessionId:sessionId
-                              text:message
-                            context:contextDict];
+        [CKTConversationHelper sendMessage:message
+                                 withContext:contextDict
+                                 conversation:conversation
+                                  completion:^(NSError *error) {
+            if (error) {
+                NSLog(@"Failed to send message: %@", error);
+                return;
+            }

-        // Show chat UI
+            // Show chat UI after message is sent dispatch_async(dispatch_get_main_queue(), ^{
                 CKTConversationConfiguration *config = [CKTConversationConfiguration defaultConfiguration];
                 ChatKitConversationViewController *chatVC =
                     [[ChatKitConversationViewController alloc] initWithObjCRecord:record
                                                                      conversation:conversation
                                                                   objcCoordinator:self.coordinator
                                                                 objcConfiguration:config];

-        dispatch_async(dispatch_get_main_queue(), ^{
                 [self.navigationController pushViewController:chatVC animated:YES];
             });
         }];
+    }];
 }
 ```

 ### Important Notes

-- **Swift vs Objective-C**: The `Conversation.sendMessage(_:contextItems:)` method that accepts `contextItems` is Swift-only.
-In Objective-C, you need to use the runtime's `sendMessage` method directly with a context dictionary.
+- **Consistent API Pattern**: `CKTConversationHelper` provides the same high-level API pattern as Swift's `conversation.sendMessage(_:contextItems:)`.
+You use the factory to create context, then call the helper method - just like in Swift.

 - **Context Dictionary Format**: The factory methods return a dictionary with the key `"contextItems"` containing an array of context item dictionaries.
-This matches the format expected by `NeuronRuntime.sendMessage(sessionId:content:context:)`.
+The helper automatically converts these back to `ConversationContextItem` instances internally.

-- **Type Safety**: While Objective-C doesn't have the same type safety as Swift, the factory methods ensure that context items are properly formatted before being sent to the agent.
+- **Type Safety**: While Objective-C doesn't have the same type safety as Swift, the factory methods and helper ensure that context items are properly formatted before being sent to the agent.

+- **No Direct Runtime Access Needed**: Unlike previous approaches, you don't need to access the runtime directly.
+The helper handles all the internal conversions and calls, maintaining the same abstraction level as Swift.

 ### Passing Screen Context